EdgeTX/edgetx.github.io/docs/faq.md

 **My radio goes into Emergency mode when I power it on or at random times.
 Why is that?**

-The most common cause for your radio to go into Emergency mode is it cannot properly access the SD card or its contents.
+The most common cause for your radio to go into Emergency mode is when it cannot properly access the SD card or its contents.
 This can be caused by a defective SD card, missing SD card files, or a defective SD card port on the radio (rare).
 In many cases, installing a new, high-quality SD card with fresh SD card contents will fix this issue.

 **I updated to EdgeTX from OpenTX, but my radio still says “Welcome to OpenTX” when I turn it on.
 How do I fix that?**